Companies House is the government body that administers company information in the UK.

-Companies House is the government body responsible for administrating company information in the UK.
-As a company owner, you will interact with the agency when you first form a company, submit accounts or your Confirmation Statement, or make changes to the data stored about your business.
+As a company owner, you will interact with the agency when you form a company, submit accounts or your Confirmation Statement, or change the data stored about your business.

 It’s also the body responsible for making this information and more (such as Confirmation Statements and annual accounts, registered office addresses and charges) available to the general public, who can access it online.

 Companies House is based in Cardiff, where company registrations for England and Wales take place.
 In Scotland, there is an office for registrations in Edinburgh, and in Northern Ireland, there is one in Belfast.
-Any documents you might need to send over to Companies House can be delivered to their London office, and a search function is also maintained here.

 During your time as a company director, there are many occasions on which you (or the company representative to whom jobs are delegated) will need to interact with Companies House.

-There are three ways that you can incorporate a company at Companies House.
-The first is electronic software filing, which entails using a computer programme to submit your documentation to Companies House through an external provider (usually via an accountant).
-Applications with no complications usually get confirmed within 24 hours, and cost a mere £10.
+- The first is electronic software filing through an external provider (usually via an accountant or formation agent).
+Applications with no complications usually get confirmed within 24 hours, and cost £50.
+Guaranteed same-day formations costs £78.

 What happens if you don’t follow the rules?

-On top of the risk of prosecution, it’s important to remember that there is an automatic financial penalty whenever accounts are submitted late.
+In addition to the risk of prosecution, it’s important to remember that there is an automatic financial penalty whenever accounts are submitted late.

 Tax-efficient protection for directors